Is somebody watching you?

 Whether it’s our birthday party, pics of the graduation, or even our new pet, we feel the need to share it all on social.

-After all, who doesn’t like getting affection, loves and the latest care react?
+After all, who doesn’t like getting affection, love and the latest care reaction?
 Well, maybe not everyone!

 Trouble is, even if you don’t really care about putting up all this info on the web, cybercriminals sure do.

-In fact, digital delinquents regularly comb social media sites to find personal information such as pets’ names, birthdays, and mother’s maiden name.
+In fact, digital delinquents regularly comb social media sites to find personal information such as pets’ names, birthdays, and mothers’ maiden names.